ommipatil13/Booking-Website/README.md

 # Booking-Website

-developing a booking web app using mern stack.
+developing a movie booking web app using mern stack.